MuMUR : Multilingual Multimodal Universal Retrieval: MuMUR : Multilingual Multimodal Universal Retrieval

 \subsubsection{Loss}

-We use the standard video-text matching loss \cite{zhaiclassification} to train the model.
-It is measured as the dot product similarity between matching text embeddings and video embeddings in a batch.
+We use the standard image-text or video-text matching loss \cite{zhaiclassification} to train the model.
+It is measured as the dot product similarity between matching text embeddings and visual embeddings in a batch.
 First, we compute the loss $L_{E}$ between $R_{vE}$ and $R_{E}$ and then compute the loss $L_{M}$ between $R_{vM}$ and $R_{M}$.
 The final loss is the sum of losses $L_{E}$ and $L_{M}$.

 where $L_{E}$ = $L_{E}^{t2v}$ + $L_{E}^{v2t}$ and $L_{M}$ = $L_{M}^{t2v}$ + $L_{M}^{v2t}$